th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 # What is Rhasspy?
 Rhasspy is an open source, fully offline voice assistant toolkit.
-Rhasspy combines all needed tools for a voice assistant, from hotword to the intent handling.
+Rhasspy combines all needed tools for a voice assistant, from wake word to intent handling.

 # Speech To Text
 This is the primary function of rhasppy and allows Rhasspy to convert a voice command to a JSON event.